pjc0247/ThumbnailBuilder.unity/README.md

 ----
 * Create a scene for thumbnail generation
 * Change the background color of camera whatever you want. (white, black or magenta ...)
-* Attach some nice PP effects to default scene camera.
+* Attach some nice PP effects if needed.
 * Click `Util/Build~~` button on the Unity menu.
   * (You may want to change [here](https://github.com/pjc0247/ThumbnailBuilder.unity/blob/main/Assets/Editor/ThumbnailBuilder.cs#L39-L43).)